marcusradell/code_typing/readme.md

 Test and commit!

-_Skipping instructions as it gets pretty standard CRUD as the previous steps._
+_Skipping some instructions for brevity._

 ## I want to be able to get a challenge by ID